 Transcripts

 Upload a copy of your unofficial transcripts.
 These show grades earned at every college or university you have attended, including study abroad.
-The file should be a PDF no larger than 4 MB.
-Programs no longer require mailed hard copy transcripts and will accept only electronic versions for the initial screening.
+Programs will only accept electronic versions of unofficial transcripts for the initial screening.
 If admitted, the Graduate School will request official transcripts.

 Supplemental Application